Beyah96/Algorithms_And_Problem_Solving_Level_1_C_Plus_Plus/Problem12/README.md

 ## Description
 This C++ program reads two integers from the user, compares them, and determines which one is larger (the maximum).
 The program includes the following functions:
 - `ReadNumbers` to collect two integers from the user,
-- `MaxNumber` to determine the larger of the two numbers,
+- `MaxOfNumbers` to determine the larger of the two numbers,
 - `PrintResult` to display the maximum number.

 ## Code Explanation